-Nicole Roque, professional Tutu and Costume Designer and mom of three girls is enjoying her life in Westchester’s Mount Vernon.
+Nicole Roque, professional Tutu and Costume Designer and mom of three girls is enjoying her life in Mount Vernon, NY.
 A Greenwich, CT native, Nicole talks to Suburbs 101 about her move to Westchester and tells us why she loves living in Mount Vernon, NY.

 I moved to Mount Vernon in 2016 when my husband and I got married.
 He had already been living here, so it was an easy choice to join him!

 Why do you like living in Mount Vernon?
 What part of Mount Vernon do you live in?